DTE Electric Company: Renewable

 Since 2009, DTE has driven investment of $2.8 billion in renewable energy assets, increasing to $4.8 billion by 2024.

 Since April 2021, DTE Electric operates 18 wind and 31 solar parks, totaling 1,760 megawatts of clean energy, powering 670,000 homes.

 Wind

-DTE currently has 18 operational wind parks in their portfolio.
+DTE has 18 operational wind parks in their portfolio.
 As the state's largest investor in and producer of wind energy, DTE produces enough energy from renewable sources to power more than 500,000 homes.

 Solar

-DTE currently operates 31 solar parks in Michigan.
+DTE operates 31 solar parks in Michigan.
 In May 2016, the company broke ground on a solar array project in Lapeer, Michigan touted as the largest utility-owned solar array east of the Mississippi River.
 Lapeer Solar Park generates enough electricity to power 9,000 homes.
 DTE Energy also operates a 10-acre solar installation in Detroit on the site of the abandoned O'Shea Park.

 Hydro

 DTE and Consumers Energy co-own the Ludington Pumped Storage Plant on Lake Michigan in Mason County, Michigan.